honne/cdap/cdap-docs/hydrator-manual/source/developing-pipelines.rst

     }

 This pipeline launches a MapReduce program that runs every minute, reads data from the ``Stream`` *myStream* and writes to a ``Table`` *myTable*.
-A Table Sink needs a row key field to be specified and can use the timestamp of a stream event for that.
+A *Table Sink* needs a row key field to be specified and can use the timestamp of a stream event for that.

 A pipeline configuration (the ``config`` object) consists of stages, connections and other properties.
 The stages consist of a single source, zero (or more) transforms, and one (or more) sink(s).
 Each of these stages is identified by a unique name and the plugin to be used.

 A ``plugin`` object is specified by a plugin-name, type, a properties map and can (optionally) specify the artifact.
 If the artifact is not specified, the pipeline will choose the artifact with the highest version.

 The connections field in the configuration defines the connections between the stages, using the unique names of the stages.
 The pipeline defined by these connections must be a directed acyclic graph (or DAG).

-To create this pipeline, called *streamETLApp*, you can use either the HTTP RESTful API or the CDAP CLI.
+To create this pipeline, called *streamETLApp*, you can use either an HTTP RESTful API or the CDAP CLI.

 - Using the :ref:`Lifecycle RESTful API <http-restful-api-lifecycle-create-app>`: